benawad/livestream-ideas/README.md

 main problem: no clear objective | how does twitch chat vote (there is currently no criteria) | unprepared

 ## Ideas that don't work

+### Tech News

+- I go over today's HN & Reddit posts
+- I'm not really too interested in doing this // maybe if a good news topic came up

 ### Learning a programming language